BAILONGA VENUES (2025)

 Métro Beaubien, or bus 18

-Located on the ''Plaza St-Hubert'' (an outdoor shopping mall) and only steps away from the Beaubien metro station.
+Located on the ''Plaza St-Hubert'' (an outdoor shopping mall) and only steps away from Beaubien metro station.

 The Plaza with seating for presentation